Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 Remember that starting with medium heat (~204°F / ~95°C) is key to achieving optimal extraction, but once those delicious streams of coffee start flowing, don’t forget to turn down the heat!

-To achieve a smooth and consistent flow of coffee during the brewing process, it is crucial to adjust the heat appropriately.
+To achieve a smooth and consistent flow of coffee during brewing, it is crucial to adjust the heat appropriately.

 This adjustment helps regulate the extraction process and prevents over-brewing, which can result in bitter flavors.